sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.update_1.md

 ## Remarks

-- Throws DocumentNotFoundError if a specified data does not exist.
+- Throws DocumentNotFoundError if a specified document does not exist.
 It might be better to use put() instead of update().

 - The saved file path is `${GitDocumentDB#workingDir}/${_id}.json` on the file system.

-- If \_id is undefined, it is automatically generated.

-- An update operation is not skipped even if no change occurred on a specified data.
+- An update operation is not skipped even if no change occurred on a specified document.

 - This is an alias of GitDocumentDB\#rootCollection.update()